The Woolsmith’s Handbook Blog

 3 Tips for Faster Needle Felting

-Needle felting wool or other fibre is great for creating anything you can think to make; from bunnies to landscapes, but some times your fingers can get a bit tired of the repeated stabbing motion with the felting needle.
+Needle felting wool or other fibre is great for creating anything you can think to make; from bunnies to landscapes, but sometimes your fingers can get a bit tired of the repeated stabbing motion with the felting needle.
 So, we thought we would share a few tips to relieve achy fingers and wrists when needle felting.

 wools 205

 Tip One – Plan your project, it may sound obvious but to save corrections or discarded work a simple plan of what you are aiming at making saves a lot of time later.
 Often a few clear detailed photos will do, or a tutorial either written with pictures or video.
-And if it is something you have dreamt up them a few sketches with as much detail as you can think to add, including stages of working and approximate measurements are research any tricky techniques to increase your still base and ultimately save you time.
+And if it is something you have dreamt up them a few sketches with as much detail as you can think to add, including stages of working and approximate measurements.
+Research any tricky techniques to increase your still base and ultimately save you time.

 Tip Two – Use carded wool, either carded batts or carded sliver.
 They are great for creating a core or central structure you later cover with other wool.
 This is useful for creating a ‘core’ for 3D work or for a fast felting base for flat work as an alternative to craft felt or prefelt.
 Carded sliver is ideal for wrapping around metal armature frames too.
 The carded wool felts very fast and other wool such as merino tops or other fibres can be added at the next stage of creating.